 What to Wear

-There is no dress code for the symposium, but we'd like to give you an overview of the attendees you'll meet and the activities you can expect so you can dress in a way that's most comfortablly and authentically you.
+There is no dress code for the symposium, but we'd like to give you an overview of the attendees you'll meet and the activities you can expect so you can dress in a way that's most comfortably and authentically you.

 We expect to have UCSF faculty and other leadership present to learn about scholar science, especially at the poster session.
 We may have guests attend from outside of UCSF to learn more about PROPEL.
 There will be walking involved, especially from the Sandler Neuroscience Conference Center, across Koret Quad, to Genentech Hall 2nd Floor for the poster session.
-If you would like assistance travelling between the Sandler Neuroscience Conference Center and Genentech Hall, please let us know.
+If you would like assistance traveling between the Sandler Neuroscience Conference Center and Genentech Hall, please let us know.

 Parking/Transportation